Wave-particle duality#

 What you need to know

-• Compton scattering and electron diffraction experiment shave demonstrated that concepts of a particle and wave are not mutually exclusive.
+• Compton scattering and electron diffraction experiments have demonstrated that the concepts of particles and waves are not mutually exclusive.

-• A physical entity has both wave-like (wavelengths, interference, diffraction, etc.) and particle-like (momentum, collision, countable, etc.) characteristics.
-An electron has a wavelength; a photon has momentum.
+• A physical entity exhibits both wave-like (e.g., wavelength, interference, diffraction) and particle-like (e.g., momentum, collisions, countable) characteristics.
+For instance, an electron has a wavelength, while a photon has momentum.

 Diffraction, interfernece and Double Slit experiment#